-With the purpose of establishing a model for territorial planning at the regional level, a model of local governance has been proposed in Jalisco which aims to contribute to sustainable rural development through various procedures that should be observed at the state level in order to reduce emissions through deforestation and degradation, through the State REDD + Strategy.
-This model of governance is the Intermunicipal Boards, which are based on the association of municipalities that seek to generate a decentralization of environmental policy and function as a technical agent, which takes the form of a decentralized public body, which has an impact on the territory of the municipalities that comprise it.
-There are 2,357,236 ha of forests and forests, which represent 57% of the state's forest area.
+Therefore, for the purpose of establishing an integrated land management model, a model of local governance has been proposed in Jalisco that contributes to sustainable rural development for the implementation of the REDD + State Strategy, in order to reduce emissions by deforestation and degradation.
+This model of governance is that of the Intermunicipal Environment Boards (JIMA), which is based on the association of municipalities.
+The JIMA seeks to decentralize environmental policy and function as a public body to have a positive impact on the territory of the municipalities that comprise them.

 Additional information can be found on the GCF Impact Platform.

 |Secondary Encino Forest||5,925|

 |Primary Mesophytic Forest||346|

 There are two driving groups of deforestation in the State of Jalisco; indirect and direct drivers.